UConn routs Oregon, heads to 10th straight Final Four

 BRIDGEPORT, Conn.
+(AP) -- Everything UConn lost to graduation made another Final Four even more special for Geno Auriemma and his Huskies.

-(AP) -- Napheesa Collier scored 28 points, Gabby Williams had 25 and UConn advanced to its 10th consecutive Final Four with a 90-52 victory against Oregon on Monday night.
+Napheesa Collier scored 28 points, Gabby Williams had 25 and the Huskies advanced to the national semifinals for the 10th straight year with a 90-52 victory against Oregon on Monday night.

+''There were a lot of question marks going into the season and maybe they didn't have any in their own minds,'' Auriemma said. ''They seemed to answer every single one of those questions.
+They deserve to be in the Final Four.
+They earned it.''

-Top-seeded UConn (36-0) will face Mississippi State on Friday night in Dallas in the national semifinals.
-The win was the Huskies' 111th consecutive victory and moved coach Geno Auriemma past Pat Summitt for the most NCAA Tournament victories.
+The Huskies' 111th consecutive victory moved Auriemma past Pat Summitt for the most NCAA Tournament wins.
 Auriemma now has 113 and counting.

+Next up for top-seeded UConn (36-0) is Mississippi State on Friday night in Dallas.
+It is just two wins away from a fifth consecutive title and 12th overall.

+''It means a whole lot, especially with this group because no one thought we'd be here and we worked so hard this year,'' said Collier, who earned most outstanding player of the region honors.

-The Huskies jumped all over 10th-seeded Oregon (23-14), which had made an impressive run through the NCAA.
+The Huskies jumped all over 10th-seeded Oregon (23-14), stopping its impressive run through the tourney.

 Leading 6-4, UConn scored 17 straight points.
 Saniya Chong got the game-changing burst started with consecutive 3-pointers.
 Nearly 4 1/2 minutes later she capped the burst with a layup that made it 23-4.